 If you plan on replacing your rigid foam, do your research first.
 Removing it can be difficult since it’s laminated, heat bonded, and glued to the exterior wall.
 There’s not a lot of room between your insulation and your interior walls, but you may want to consider adding spray foam insulation which will add to what you already have.

 There are a few different types, but expanding polystyrene is the safest to use.
-If you decide to use spray foam, make sure all of your windows are open and you’re using fans to vent the fumes.
-You’ll also want to use PPE (personal protection equipment) as well as thoroughly protect the interior of your RV.
+If you decide to use spray foam, ensure all of your windows are open and use fans to vent the fumes.
+You’ll also want to use PPE (personal protection equipment) and thoroughly protect your RV’s interior.

-You’ll find fiberglass insulation in RVs from older eras.
-The problem with RV fiberglass insulation is its “magnetism” for moisture and it starts to breakdown within a year.
-Fiberglass is great for solid structure buildings, not RVs.
+You’ll find fiberglass batt insulation in RVs from older eras to today’s conventionally built wood-framed travel trailers.
+The problem with RV fiberglass batt insulation is its “magnetism” for moisture, which starts to break down within a year.
+Fiberglass batt is great for solid-structure buildings, not RVs.

 The trade-off is its high R-value.
-When vintage and early classic RVs were coming off the factory floors, they had R-values between 13-19.
-Unless they were kept in near hospital-level environments, the insulation would degrade becoming nesting grounds for mold and mildew.
+When vintage and early classic RVs came off the factory floors, they had R-values between 13-19.
+Today’s wood-framed RVs are built much better, but unless they’re kept near hospital-level environments, the insulation degrades, becoming nesting grounds for mold and mildew.

 RV’s of these time periods have walls that look like houses.
 You could cut rigid foam into strips that fit within the studs and/or use spray foam.
 Either one will work well as a replacement.

-Before you retrofit your new insulation, definitely check for asbestos.
+Before you retrofit your new insulation, definitely check for asbestos in earlier era RVs.
 Some of these RVs do have this carcinogen in them.
 The safest way to remove it is to hire experts that have the proper equipment to remove it.

 RV Exterior Sidewall Insulation